Edit As You Wish: Video Caption Editing with Multi-grained User Control: Related Work

 \section{Related Work}

-\textbf{Controllable Video Captioning} Video captioning~\citep{7410872, 8099830,aafaq2019spatio,Luo2020UniVL,pan2020spatio,Pei2019MemoryAttendedRN,song2021paragraph,seo2022end} is a challenging cross-modal task to automatically describe visual contents of a video with natural languages.
-In order to satisfy the varied vision interests of different users and improve the diversity of generated sentences, controllable video captioning~\citep{chen2019topic,deshpande2018diverse,yuan2020Control,liu-etal-2021-o2na} has been a newly prevalent task.
-It aims to derive video descriptions conditioned on a predefined control signal, e.g. visual object tags.
-The control signals of existing works mainly affect two aspects: sentence structure and sentence content.
-For the former, \citet{wang2019controllable} introduce Part-of-Speech(POS) information~\citep{deshpande2018diverse} as guidance to generate sentences with desired syntactic structure.
-Further, \citet{yuan2020Control} directly utilize an exemplar sentence to control the output description syntactically in a more natural way.
-On the other hand, the content control work~\cite{chen2019topic} propose a topic-guided model to generate topic-oriented descriptions leveraging pre-defined and data-driven topics. \citet{liu-etal-2021-o2na} focus on producing object-oriented sentences.
-They induce the model to generate descriptions including multiple user-interested objects and propose a non-autoregressive architecture with faster inference speed.
-Despite the above endeavors have been made to improve the controllability and diversity of video descriptions, they are all one-shot methods generating a sentence at once which can't be edited dynamically.
-Besides, the designed control signals are too simple to cover complex and various user intentions in realistic scenarios.
-Instead, we define a novel task, i.e. video captioning editing, that can revise a description interactively until satisfying user requests.
-The edit command can be seen as a flexible control signal to express multi-aspect demands.
+\textbf{Controllable Video Captioning.} Video captioning~\citep{ramanishka2016multimodal, 7410872, tang2021clip4caption, 8099830,aafaq2019spatio,Luo2020UniVL,pan2020spatio,shetty2016frame,shi2019watch} is a challenging cross-modal task to automatically describe the visual contents of a video in natural languages.
+In order to satisfy the varied pragmatic interests of different users, controllable video captioning~\citep{chen2019topic,deshpande2018diverse,yuan2020Control,liu-etal-2021-o2na} has been a newly prevalent task.
+It aims to derive video descriptions conditioned on a predefined control signal, e.g. visual object tags. \citet{wang2019controllable} introduce Part-of-Speech(POS) information as guidance and \citet{yuan2020Control} directly utilize an exemplar sentence.
+Their goal is to generate descriptions with desired syntactic structures.
+Meanwhile, other works aim to control sentence semantics. \citet{chen2019topic} proposes a topic-guided model to generate topic-oriented descriptions. \citet{liu-etal-2021-o2na} focus on producing object-oriented sentences controlled by multiple user-interested objects.
+However, the above endeavors all generate a sentence once and can't be edited dynamically.
+Besides, their designed control signals are single-grained which can not cover flexible user intentions.
+Instead, we define a novel VCE task that can revise a description in multiple rounds covering multi-grained user demands.